martignoni/moodlebox.net-old/content/help/access-to-the-database.en.md

   * Username: __moodlebox__
   * Password: __Moodlebox4$__

+{{% notice warning %}}
-__Warning!__ It is strongly advised not to touch the Moodle database unless you know exactly what you are doing.
+It is strongly advised not to touch the Moodle database unless you know exactly what you are doing.
 The author is not responsible for any loss of data.
+{{% /notice %}}

  [1]: http://moodlebox.home/phpmyadmin